steerable-ai/lmfunctions/README.md

 # lmfunctions

-Easily express language model tasks as Python functions.
+Express language model tasks as Python functions.
 Just define the signature and docstring and add the `@lmdef` decorator:

 ```python
 from lmfunctions import lmdef